ZhgChg.Li

 func navigationController(_ navigationController: UINavigationController, interactionControllerFor animationController: UIViewControllerAnimatedTransitioning) -> UIViewControllerInteractiveTransitioning? {

-} else if animationController is animation applied during return {
+} else if animationController is pop animation {

 }